ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 tags:
     - Job
 ---
-# We are similar
+# Where I start
 I want to share the experience about how I prepare data scientist.
 Here's my background.
-All I want
+All I want you know is **I'm normal and not lucky guy**

- - 3 Years firmware developing
+ - 3 Years firmware developing(coding c for
  - NLP research experience with no paper publication
  - Top 100 CS school
- -
+ - 3.6 GPA
+ - International student.
+I come from Taiwan.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzQ3Mzg4MywtODI3Njg2NzczXX0=
+eyJoaXN0b3J5IjpbLTE2MDcyNjk1NDksLTgyNzY4Njc3M119
 -->